zydou/arti/doc/dev/rpc-book/src/rpc-connect-sketch.md

 > It would likely work internally creating a socketpair,
 > and telling the launched copy of arti to use its half
 > of that socketpair alone for its connection.
+>
+> We'd likely need some way to control command-line options
+> and configuration options.

 > We do not plan to implement functionality for
 > starting a shared system Arti on demand: